European Union Policies 2105-PP-L-D2POUE

 9. Lecture

-Europe's digital future The goals of digital transformation in the EU.
+Europe's digital future Digital transformation goals in the EU.
+The

 10 Lecture.

-Health policy – the Health Union scenario.
-EU actions during the pandemic, plans for the future
+Health policy - the Health Union scenario.
+EU action during the pandemic, plans for the future

-2. Common Commercial Policy – objectives, principles, instruments, evolution
+2. Common Trade Policy – objectives, principles, instruments

-4. CAP and the implementation of the European Green Deal
+5. CAP and the implementation of the European Green Deal – farm-to-fork strategy, biodiversity strategy, food security and food waste

-5. CAP – implementation of the EGD in Poland (organic farming and food certification)
+6. CAP – implementation of the EGD in Poland (organic farming and EU food certification)

-7. Environmental policy – objectives, principles, action programmes
+8. Environmental policy – objectives, principles, evolution, zero waste

-8. Climate policy – Fit for 55 package
+9. Climate policy – Fit for 55 package, ETS system, Social Climate Fund

-10. Energy policy – energy mixes of selected EU Member States, EU taxonomy – between renewable energy sources and nuclear energy
+10. EU energy policy in the face of sanctions against Russia, RePoer EU, EU taxonomy - between renewable energy sources and nuclear energy

-13. Social policy – objectives and significance, challenges – gender equality and combating social exclusion
+13. Social policy – objectives and significance, challenges – gender equality and the fight against social exclusion

-14. Employment policy (youth unemployment, seniors in the labour market)
+14. Employment policy - combating youth unemployment, seniors in the labour market) Forms of EU support, flexicurity

 15. Education, vocational training, youth and sport - objectives, principles, instruments, evolution, significance